Ramonrz/app-covid/README.md

 Proof of Concept to demonstrate Angular framework use.
 This app consumes COVID-19 api (https://api.covid19api.com/) and show some data in dashboards.

-Here are some topics was used in the project
+Here are some topics was used in the project:

 - Pipes
 - CanLoad